 The Caribbean island of Cuba is one that has long had an air of mystery because of its Communist history, and the positively frosty relationship it had with the United States from the late 1950s onwards.
 Today, steps to thaw that frosty relationship have been moving forward, but visitors from the United States will still need relatives living in Cuba to be permitted to travel there.
-However, this relationship with the United States has had a significant impact on the wealth and the transport network of the island, which means that you will see plenty of old American vehicles on the road, while newer transport options are slow in penetrating to much of the country.
+However, this relationship with the United States has had a significant impact on the wealth and the transport network of the island, which means that you will see plenty of old American vehicles on the road, while newer transport options are slow in penetrating too much of the country.

 The Train In Cuba

-The main railway line in Cuba runs from Havana on the north west coast of the island down to Santiago de Cuba on the south east coast, and is the most reliable route in the country, operated using former French railway rolling stock.
-This route is an overnight trip running every other night, and has stops at Santa Clara and Camaguey.
+The main railway line in Cuba runs from Havana on the north-west coast of the island down to Santiago de Cuba on the south-east coast and is the most reliable route in the country, operated using former French railway rolling stock.
+This route is an overnight trip running every other night and has stops at Santa Clara and Camaguey.
 There is a range of branch lines traveling to many towns and cities across the island, but these do tend to be less reliable, and often if there is a breakdown the delays can be a day or more.

 The tickets available are more expensive for visitors than for Cubans, but they are still usually cheaper than taking the bus, while on the main route first class offers affordable comfort for most visitors, although there aren't any sleeping compartments on this overnight route.

 There are two main companies that operate the majority of the bus network in Cuba.
 Viazul has a fleet of modern buses that are mostly used by visitors to the country, and each has a bathroom on board and air conditioning.
 These buses are affordable for visitors, but are not usually used by the locals because of the currency exchange that means that they are rather more expensive for those paying in Cuban Pesos.